tiffanyhuff/tiffanyhuff/README.md

 - Hi, I’m @tiffanyhuff
-- I’m interested in astro-particle physics and cosmology
+- I’m passionate about cosmology and astro-particle physics, and committed to open data accessibility, social justice, and environmental and resource sustainability!

 <!---